 The talking tree being chopped down and used to make posters for "The Lorax" in that review.
 In the commentary, Doug says he was planning for that reaction.

-His review of the mini series adaptation of The Shining has a joke at the expense of the child actor's teeth, which he lampshades immediately by having the audience boo him for it, but still you wonder why it was neccessary to poke fun at an innocent little boy's face.
+His review of the mini series adaptation of The Shining has a joke at the expense of the child actor's teeth, which he lampshades immediately by having the audience boo him for it, but still you wonder why it was necessary to poke fun at an innocent little boy's face.
 Doug doesn't make it better in the commentary, calling the boy "adorably gruesome" (which might be why Papa Walker told him he was a pretty ugly kid too).

 After the Wicker-Man review Tamara has become one, mostly because - as Critic lampshades - she's a Fandom Nod to everyone who wants to see him get punished or yelled at for acting badly.

 Devil Boner was only in Small Soldiers for about five seconds, and already he's got swooning girls and fanart.
 It's Doug as a bad boy in leather though, so it should have been expected.
 He returns in “Ghost Rider 2”, and is even more catering to All Girls Want Bad Boys, calling himself “snuggly and soft” and angsting that his mom never loved him.